 - App Engine Java SDK-based Apache Maven plugin

 Local development server

 The development server runs your application on your local computer for development and testing.
-The server simulates the Cloud Datastore services.
-The development server can also generate configuration for Cloud Datastore indexes based on the queries the app performs during testing.
+The server simulates the Datastore services.
+The development server can also generate configuration for Datastore indexes based on the queries the app performs during testing.

-AppCfg is included with the App Engine SDK for Java.
+AppCfg is included with the standalone App Engine SDK for Java.
 It is a multipurpose tool that handles command-line interaction with your application running on App Engine.
-AppCfg can upload your application to App Engine, or just update the Cloud Datastore index configuration so you can build new indexes before updating the code.
+AppCfg can upload your application to App Engine, or just update the Datastore index configuration so you can build new indexes before updating the code.
 It can also download the app's log data, so you can analyze your app's performance using your own tools.